Statistical hyperbolicity for harmonic measure: Preliminaries

 \subsection{Statistical hyperbolicity in \teichmuller space}

 Dowdall-Duchin-Masur~\cite{Dow-Duc-Mas} reduce statistical hyperbolicity of \teichmuller space with the \teichmuller metric for a family of measures $\{\nu_r\}$ to the verification of two properties: the thickness property~\cite[Definition 5.2]{Dow-Duc-Mas} and the separation property~\cite[Definition 6.1]{Dow-Duc-Mas}.
 We will now state these properties and in Section~\ref{s:stat-hyp}, we will give a quick sketch of how these properties imply statistical hyperbolicity.
+For those unfamiliar with Dowdall-Duchin-Masur, we recommend reading through the sketch immediately after Definitions \ref{d:thick} and \ref{d:separate}.

 For a choice of $\epsilon>0$ and a geodesic segment $[x,x']\subset\T(S)$, we denote the proportion of time $[x,x']$ spends in $\T_\epsilon(S)$ by